rage/programming-23/data/part-8/1-objects-and-methods.md

 ## Objects and methods

 The data stored in an object can be accessed through _methods_.
-A method is a function which operates on the specific objct it is attached to.
+A method is a function which operates on the specific object it is attached to.
 The way to distinguish methods from other functions is the way in which they are called: first you write the name of the object targeted, followed by a dot, and then the name of the method, with arguments if any.
 For example, the method `values` returns all the values stored in an object of type dictionary, or `dict`:

 ```python
 # this creates an object of type dictionary with the name book